 Milonga Room

 The Milonga Room is a speakeasy in the basement of the Buenos Aires Cafe, an Argentinian restaurant in East Austin.
 It's a small space with a low white-tile ceiling.
+Many seasonal and classic Latin cocktails are available, including recipes featuring Fernet, an Italian bitter popular in Argentina.
+Wine and beer are also available.
+Wine by the bottle is 50% off on Mondays.

-How to visit: Reservations are required and available in one or two-hour increments.
+How to visit: Reservations are required and are available in one or two-hour increments.
 To make a reservation, visit their website.
 Once accepted, you'll be provided a secret password.
 Knock on the blue door in the parking lot.
 Have your password ready.

 1201 E 6th St, East Austin, milongaroom.com